openstack-archive/wsme/README.rst

 manipulate the request and the response objects.

-WSME can work standalone or on top of your favorite python web (micro)framework, so you can use both your prefered way of routing your REST requests and most of the features of WSME that rely on the typing system like:
+WSME can work standalone or on top of your favorite python web (micro)framework, so you can use both your preferred way of routing your REST requests and most of the features of WSME that rely on the typing system like:

 -   Alternate protocols, including ones supporting batch-calls